jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Added Little Rock, AR (LIT) to the drop down list and created necessary LIT JSON file to the INDEX.php, NOTEATEN.php, and TEST.php files.
 * Added Jackson, MS (JAN) to the drop down list and created necessary JAN JSON file to the INDEX.php, NOTEATEN.php, and TEST.php files.
 * Added New York State to the drop down list and created necessary NY JSON file.
 * Added Utah to the drop down list and created necessary UT JSON file.